Step Up Main Street – Frisco Main Street Construction Project

 Construction Sign Program Map and Guidelines

-We have received a lot of positive feedback about this project solving drainage issues on Main Street, and while laying drainage pipe this fall from 7th Avenue to Madison Avenue will help quicken the pace of future phases, it will unfortunately not solve drainage issues for this winter.
+We have received a lot of positive feedback about this project solving drainage issues on Main Street, and while laying drainage pipe this fall from 7th Avenue to Madison Avenue will help quicken the pace of future phases, it will unfortunately not solve drainage issues until the whole project is complete in 2016.
 The pipe installation was intended to make future phases faster and more efficient.
 There is additional infrastructure required on each block to improve drainage on Main Street from 7th Avenue to Madison Avenue.
-That infrastructure will be installed during each of the final 3 phases of the project starting next spring.
+That infrastructure will be installed during each of the final 3 phases of the project.

-But rest assured that the Step Up Main Street will not only present a more aesthetically pleasing Main Street, but also a better functioning one with improved drainage.
+The freeze and thaw cycle of our high alpine environment makes it impossible to eliminate all drainage issues, but rest assured that upon completion the Step Up Main Street Project will not only present a more aesthetically pleasing Main Street, but also a better functioning one with improved drainage.

 Why was Main Street “milled” from 7th Avenue to Madison Avenue?
 Was it then repaved?

-Lots of folks have been asking why Main Street was “torn up” and then “repaved” so we thought an explanation was advisable.
+Lots of folks have been asking why Main Street was “torn up” and then “repaved” in the fall of 2014 so we thought an explanation was advisable.

-A milling machine was brought in to grind up the asphalt on the eastbound lane of Main Street from 7th Avenue and Madison Avenue so that construction work over the next few weeks could be done more efficiently reducing closure times on the eastbound lane of Main Street.
+During Phase 1 in the fall of 2014, a milling machine was brought in to grind up the asphalt on the eastbound lane of Main Street from 7th Avenue and Madison Avenue so that construction work could be done more efficiently reducing closure times on the eastbound lane of Main Street.
 Milling is significantly faster and more economical than cutting asphalt and then removing it with heavy equipment.
 Milling was done on Main Street from 7th Avenue to Madison Avenue in less than 5 hours early one Monday morning.

 The dirt in the milled area was then compacted and the ground up asphalt or “millings” were then placed on the lane and compacted to provide a driving surface of higher quality (and less dusty) than the exposed dirt surface- NO repaving though.
-Now as construction crews move down Main Street they are able to easily dig through the milled and dirt layers to lay storm drain pipe.
+Then as construction crews moved down Main Street, they were able to easily dig through the milled and dirt layers to lay storm drain pipe.